Exodo0/LevelSystem-DJS14/README.md

 3. Put all the files in the `Schemas` folder into your `schemas` folder.

-4. Important: Add `GuildPresences` intent to your client intents.
+4. Important: Add `GuildPresences` and `MessageContent` intent to your client intents.
 (This is required for the bot to work)

 ## Features